ramongranda/openapi-anyenv-suite/README.md

 Outputs

-- `dist/grade-report.json` — machine-readable grading output
+- `dist/grade-report.json` — machine-readable grading result
 - `dist/grade-report.html` — human-friendly HTML report

 Branding

 Set `REPORT_LOGO` or `GRADE_LOGO_URL` to show a custom logo in the report (supports http(s) URLs or local paths).
+Local file paths are embedded as data-URLs.

 Grading model

 The grading model is driven by `grade.config.json` in the repository root.
 If missing, built-in defaults apply.
-See `grade.config.json` for penalties, bonuses and grade thresholds.
+See that file for penalties, bonuses and grade thresholds.

 Spectral rules

-Local rule packs are under `rules/`.
+Local rule packs live under `rules/`.
 The root `.spectral.yaml` extends `spectral:oas` and the included packs.

 Docker